rafael1138/officecalbot/README.md

 The code is based on "Control an LED strip using Inline Keyboard on Telegram" by Brian Lough.

-You can find my modiicated code here: https://github.com/rafael1138/officecalbot
+You can find my modified code here: https://github.com/rafael1138/officecalbot

-***Note: You need to know how to setup and upload the code to the esp-01s.
+***Note: You need to know how to setup and upload the code to the esp32-01s.
 There is a lot of tutorials about this.

 ### iv. ***Operation***: